numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - in conclusion, any time we have one of these linear transformations where output space is the number line, no matter how it was defined, there will be some unique vector v corresponding to that transformation, in the sense that applying the transformation is the same thing as taking a dot product with that vector

     - Duality:
-        - the DUAL of a vector is the linear transformation it encodes
+        - the DUAL of a vector is the linear transformation to 1D it encodes
-        - the DUAL of a linear transformation from some space to 1D is a certain vector in that space
+        - the DUAL of a linear transformation from some space to 1D, is a certain vector in that input space
-        - Why does duality work?
-The fundamental reason is that the dual space (space of linear functionals) has the same dimension as the original space.
-In finite dimensions, this creates a natural isomorphism
+        - duality works because there are as many independent measurements (linear transformations to 1D) as there are dimensions.
+This equal count creates a one-to-one pairing: each measurement equals one unique vector
+        - the duality between linear transformations and dot products works when the output space is 1D (the number line), regardless of the input dimension

 - Summary of important concepts:
     - The dot product is a very useful geometrical tool for:
         - understanding projections
         - test whether or not vectors tend to point in the same direction
-    - In a deeper level, dotting two vectors together is a way to translate one of them into the world of transformations
+    - On a deeper level, dotting two vectors together is a way to translate one of them into the world of transformations
     - Vectors are not just arrows in space, but also the physical embodiment or conceptual shorthand, of a linear transformation